ocket8888/trafficops-client-ts/README.md

 For information on which Traffic Ops API endpoints are available, consult [the 'Traffic Ops API' section of the Apache Traffic Control documentation](https://traffic-control-cdn.readthedocs.io/en/latest/api/index.html).

+## Testing
+Currently, the only tests are "integration" tests that just call as many of the methods of the Client as possible (some have bugs in the TO API at the time of this writing that prevent proper usage, some have obscure or confusing requirements that cannot be guaranteed to be met during testing etc.) and just recording how many fail.

+In order to run these tests, the following requirements must be met:

+* You must be running a Linux or Linux-like operating system with NodeJS installed.
+* An accessible Traffic Ops instance running at `localhost` on port `6443` (allowing specifying this is on my to-do list; for now its CDN-in-a-Box standard).
+* The Types registered with your Traffic Ops instance must be sufficient to create all of the different objects to which a Type might refer (generally this shouldn't be a problem for users that started at ATCv3 or later).
+* The running user must have the username `admin` and the password `twelve12` (allowing specifying this is on my to-do list; for now its CDN-in-a-Box standard).
+* The running user must be in the "root" Tenant, and must have a Role with "admin-level" Permissions (`privLevel` >= 30 in legacy API versions, or literally the special Role `admin` in newer versions - which are unimplemented at the time of this writing).

+To run the tests, use `npm test`.
+It will output the request method, API-version-path-relative path (e.g. `/users` for `/api/4.1/users`), and the parsed response JSON (for JSON responses) for each of the requests it runs, and at the end will print the requests that failed on consecutive lines.
+This outputs a lot, so you may wish to pipe it to a file for later viewing.
+The exit code of the test script will be the number of failed requests.
+Note that at the time of this writing, deficiencies in the CDN-in-a-Box environment will cause `POST /consistenthash`, `PUT /user/current` (this can be fixed by modifying the `admin` user to be valid), and `POST /isos` to always fail when the tests are run against that environment.